 6 Delivery of the Council's Agenda is dependent upon effective delivery of both a number of major initiatives / projects and implementing a range of new government reforms whilst achieving financial targets and maintaining service quality, which may overstretch our reduced organisational capacity.
 New initiatives are not delivered in a cost-effective manner.
 Failure to maintain / improve services in line with local aspirations.
 Failure to generate the savings required to balance the budget.
 Financial savings measures weaken Governance / Internal Control arrangements.
 Service deterioration / failure arising from capacity issues.
-3,4 12 2,4 8 SAMT / Chief Executive objectives.The Council has m maintaining appropriate appropri fective prioritisation and project managem hade efforts to ensure effective use of emp priate training arrangements and by investi robust performance management framewo loyees by utilising share ed services to protect service delivery project service resilience, by s.
+3,4 12 2,4 8 SAMT / Chief Executive Mitigation The Council has effective prioritisation and project management arrangements in place to ensure resources are directed at key objectives.
+The Council has made efforts to ensure effective use of employees by utilising shared services to protect service resilience, by maintaining appropriate training arrangements and by investing in transformational service delivery projects.
+The Council has a robust performance management framework that is intended to highlight emerging issues.
 7 Need to effectively engage with local communities and a range of local partners (inc Shared / Joint services) to deliver cost effective joined up services.
 Failure to provide effective community leadership.
 Loss of trust in the Council Inability to deliver good quality cost effective services targeted at local needs.
 Poor outcomes for local residents, due to failure to engage other agencies.
 3,4 12 2,4 8 Political Leadership Team / Chief Executive